leanprover-community/mathlib3/docs/install/project.md

 # Creating a Lean project

 Lean files are organized in projects called packages.
-The tool `leanpkg` manages project creation and dependencies.
+The tool `leanproject` manages project creation and dependencies.
 We will now create a new project depending on mathlib.
 The following commands should be typed in a terminal.